Robin Greenfield’s Commitment to Financial and Corporate Transparency

 GoSun donated $400 to Happy Healthy and Free and later in 2018 supplied me with two different solar stoves.

-Retail value $700.
+The retail value was $700.
 They supplied me with a refurbished unit.

 BBTV donated $4,000.
 They are a media company that I have worked with to produce a video series called People are Good.
-They were listed as a sponsor of the videos and could use the content on their own channels.
+They were listed as a sponsor of the videos and could use the content on their own channels as well.

-Note: Some people have asked whether any company paid to have their product in my trash suit.
-The answer is no. Their were a lot of visible brands in the trash suit because I was living the average US American life and consuming like the average US American.
+Note: Some people have asked whether any company paid to have their product displayed in my trash suit.
+The answer is no. There were a lot of visible brands in the trash suit because I was living the average American life and consuming like the average American.
 That’s what was on display.

 Xero Shoes supplied me with a pair of shoes and sandals.

 The agreement was loose and that I would write a review, I believe.
-I never wrote a review because I felt the shoes didn’t work well for me (even though I’ve been wearing the sandals for four years) and didn’t want to write about them.
+I never wrote a review because I felt the shoes didn’t work well for me (even though I’ve been wearing the sandals for four years).

 Endless Sun Solar supplied me with a solar panel and battery for my tiny house.